-Council will afford employees natural justice and procedural fairness in its handling of recorded information.
+Council will afford representatives natural justice and procedural fairness in its handling of recorded information.

-Council will not disclose any personal information it collects about an employee to any third party unless Council suspects or believes the employee has engaged in unlawful behaviour or inappropriate behaviour, or otherwise in accordance with privacy legislation.
+Council will not disclose any personal information it collects about an representative to any third party unless Council suspects or believes the representative has engaged in unlawful behaviour or inappropriate behaviour, or otherwise in accordance with privacy legislation.